There is Always Hope

-Taking the time to reflect that evening helped me remember how amazing my mom was—she was the most selfless, funny, stubborn, gracious, loud, and Christ-fearing woman I have ever known.
+Taking the time to reflect that evening helped me remember how amazing my mom was—she was the most selfless, funny, stubborn, gracious, loud, and faith-filled woman I have ever known.

 Her name was Hope and my heart misses her so much.

 She began not feeling very well in May of 2016.
 At the time, I was just about to graduate from high school.
 Things progressively grew worse, so my dad took my mom to the doctor and she was diagnosed with anal cancer.

 Never would I have imagined my mom having cancer!
 Luckily, the cancer was Stage 1.
 She would just have to go in for chemo and radiation, and hopefully it would go away and she would be okay.

 But as time went on, my mom’s body began not responding well to the chemo and radiation.
 They performed surgery, and for a time she was cancer-free.
 But then the cancer came back, not just once but twice…The second time being the most aggressive.

 Through these setbacks, I tried my best to try and not lose faith, but it felt like God was really testing my family and me.
 I tried to balance my life at Ball State University meanwhile trying to being there for my mom.